Self-help audio files

 How to survive an emotional crisis / Meditation practice audio files

-This folder contains audio tracks produced by the Counseling Center to teach and explain basic coping strategies.
+This folder contains audio tracks produced by the Center for Counseling & Psychological Services (CAPS) to teach and explain basic coping strategies.
 These tracks include demonstrations of diaphragmatic breathing, progressive muscle relaxation, visualization, meditation using a mantra, tips for improving sleep, and meditation to cope with painful emotions.

 There is no copy protection on these files, so you can listen to them on your computer, burn them to a CD, or add them to any device that can play mp3 files.
 Contact Paul Mikowski, Psy.D., if you have any questions (email@example.com or 607-274-3136).